 Some doctors are very hands-off when it comes to Neograft procedures or other hair transplant techniques.
 It is critical that the hair transplant surgeon be intimately involved in every aspect of the hair restoration process.
 In our practice, Dr. Richardson personally performs all hair restoration and hair loss consultations, and reviews with patients all of the surgical and non-surgical options in detail.
 On the day of the procedure, Dr. Richardson designs the hairline, plans the recipient sites and donor area, and even cuts the patient’s hair himself.
 He also performs all the injections of the numbing medicine, supervises the administration of any sedation, harvests grafts, makes the recipient sites, and oversees the final dressing.
 A hair transplant procedure requires a large team, and the role of Dr. Richardson’s team is to assist in preparing the harvested grafts for transplant, and placing the grafts into the recipient sites that he has created.

 With the above information, patients should be able to make an informed decision about all of their hair restoration options, including Neograft.
-If you would like to discuss your hair restoration options with Dr. Richardson, call us at (469) 362-6975, click contact us, or fill out our web contact form on this page and a member of our friendly staff will reach out to you shortly.
+If you would like to discuss your hair restoration options with Dr. Richardson, call us at (469) 362-6975 or EMAIL US and a member of our friendly staff will reach out to you shortly.